23-00562/Aguzar_Personal_Project/README.md

 # 🏨Azure Bay Hotel Management System

 ## Introduction
-The Azure Bay Hotel Management System is a comprehensive Python-based application designed to streamline the operations of a hotel, providing efficient management of bookings, room availability, user accounts, and administrative tasks.
-This system offers a user-friendly interface for both guests and administrators, enhancing the overall experience of managing hotel operations.
+The **Azure Bay Hotel Management System** is an _advanced Python-based application_ designed to revolutionize the management of hotel operations.
+Developed by **Joel Lazernie A. Aguzar** as part of the academic requirements for **CS 121: Advanced Computer Programming** under the guidance of **Prof. Francis Jesmar P. Montalbo**, this project showcases exceptional proficiency in Python programming and software development principles.
+The system aims to streamline hotel operations, including bookings, room availability, user accounts, and administrative tasks, while providing a seamless experience for both guests and administrators.

 ## Features
 1. **User Management:**